stuebersystems/doc.quattropod.en/docs/mini/firmware-upgrade.md

 ![](/assets/img/QuattroPod_IP.png)

-## Connect transmitters and switch on
+## Connect and power on transmitters

 When updating the firmware it's important not to overlook the transmitters.
 Pay careful attention to keep the receiver and all transmitters equally up-to-date in order to avoid compatability issues.